 Mildmay Kenya

 Mildmay Kenya works to empower communities to deliver HIV health care services through support, education and training.
-We work to reach key affected and at-risk groups including young women, children, adolescents, MSM*, and sex workers
+It reaches key affected and at-risk groups including young women, children, adolescents, MSM*, and sex workers

 HIV in Kenya